kunvariyaravi/nocostcoin/WHITEPAPER.md

 ## 1. Executive Summary

 Nocostcoin is a high-performance Layer 1 blockchain explicitly designed for the **Machine Economy**.
-It moves beyond the limitations of general-purpose Virtual Machines (like the EVM) by implementing high-frequency economic primitives—Assets, NFTs, Streaming, and Lending—directly into the core protocol.
+It moves beyond the limitations of general-purpose Virtual Machines (like the EVM) by implementing high-frequency economic primitives—Assets, NFTs, and Streaming—directly into the core protocol.

 By enshrining these features ("Native Primitives"), Nocostcoin achieves raw machine performance, lower fees, and higher security for AI agents, while eliminating the "smart contract risk" associated with basic operations.